 The objective measures might have been influenced by these factors.

 On the EXIM configuration, we used implicit communications not only to make Luna and Sofia more pleasant, sociable, and transparent.
 Indeed, we also hoped they would help participants during the task execution, since the virtual agents looked at the correct object they believe people would point to in Phase 1.
 Moreover, they used people's gaze to estimate their attention focus and give hints with the correct answers in Phase 2.
-In fact, some people that apparently did not see the counting images added correct values only trusting the information provided by the virtual agent.
+In fact, based on our interpretation of the experiment recordings, we believe that at least four people might not have seen the counting images and added correct values only trusting the information provided by the virtual agent.
 Even when the system detected a wrong gaze direction, the virtual agent's own gaze complemented the communication and the participant could infer which object it was referring to.
-Other people neither understood nor considered the virtual agent's hint and added wrong values despite being prompted with the correct answer.
+Four other people neither understood nor considered the virtual agent's hint and added wrong values despite being prompted with the correct answer.